kestra-io/docs/docs/developer-guide/cicd/github-action/README.md

 # GitHub

-GitHub integrate a solution call [GitHub Actions](https://github.com/features/actions) that allow you to create pipelines easily.
-Those pipelines are called `Workflows` and are build from `Actions` who performs complex task with small amount of codes.
+GitHub integrates a solution call [GitHub Actions](https://github.com/features/actions) that allow you to create pipelines easily.
+Those pipelines are called `Workflows` and are build from `Actions` who performs complex tasks with small amount of codes.

 ## Kestra Actions